delzell/pdsnd_github/README.md

 Udacity Version Control Project

 ### Description
-Describe what your project is about and what it does
+This project showcases what I have learned about git.

 ### Files used
 Include the files used